davidyell/CakePHP-NiceAdminBakeScripts/README.md

 ```

 ## Optional extras
-If you want to use Twitter Bootstrap for all your forms also you can install the [friendsofcake/bootstrap-UI](https://github.com/friendsofcake/bootstrap-ui).
+If you want to use Twitter Bootstrap for all your forms be sure to enable [friendsofcake/bootstrap-UI](https://github.com/friendsofcake/bootstrap-ui)
+in your application and loading the helpers in your `src/View/AppView.php`.
+[Find out more about installing bootstrap-ui in their readme](https://github.com/friendsofcake/bootstrap-ui).

 This can be easily coupled with the [friendsofcake/crud plugin](https://github.com/friendsofcake/crud) to pretty much make
 an entire basic admin in around 5 minutes!